OpenLI-NZ/openli/doc/CollectorDoc.md

 and will therefore sit idle.
 If the connection to the provisioner goes down for some reason, the collector will periodically attempt to reconnect to it.

+### Statistics Logging
+This option can be used to configure the collector to log regular statistic updates, which you can then inspect to gauge whether the collector is functioning as expected (i.e., is it receiving packets on the capture interface?).
+By default, the logging is disabled as it can be somewhat verbose.
+The value you set for this option will determine the number of minutes between statistic dumps from the collector -- setting this to zero will disable the statistic logging altogether.

 ### Inputs
 The inputs option is used to describe which interfaces should be used to intercept traffic.
 Each interface should be expressed using either its